ICT Audit Support Services

 Compliance Audit

-These ICT audits focus on how well you’re adhering to regulations, industry best practices, and standards
+These ICT audits focus on how well you’re adhering to rules, regulations, industry best practices, and standards

 Controls Assessment